elastisys/compliantkubernetes-apps/migration/v0.47/README.md

     export CK8S_CLUSTER=<wc|sc|both>
     ```

-1. User-Alertmanager chart has been replaced wth kube-prometheus-stack chart.
+1. User-Alertmanager chart has been replaced with kube-prometheus-stack chart.
 This will remove the existing user-alertmanager chart from wc.

     ```bash
-    export CK8S_CLUSTER=wc
     ./migration/v0.47/apply/30-alertmanager.sh
     ```